3ls-it/tiAES-C/README.md

 The key is an SHA256 hash of the passphrase providing a 32byte/256bit key.
 Not only does this provide us with a fixed-length key--32Bytes/256bits--but it also, again, smoothes out the (very) low-entropy passphrase and gives us a realatively high-entropy key.
 The increased entropy helps improve the security of the encryption key.

-The KeyExpanson and Cypher routines produce FIPS-197 compliant output as verified with a block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES", "APPENDIX B – CIPHER EXAMPLE", and "Appendix C – Example Vectors"  in the [FIPS 197 documentation](https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf)  (See tiAES-C_version/portable/src/keyutils.c and tiAES-C_version/portable/src/encr.c)
+The KeyExpanson and Cypher routines produce FIPS-197 compliant output as verified with a block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES", "APPENDIX B – CIPHER EXAMPLE", and "Appendix C – Example Vectors"  in the [FIPS 197 documentation](https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf)  (See tiAES-C/portable/src/keyutils.c and tiAES-C/portable/src/encr.c)

 Recomended reading: [Cryptography Engineering](https://www.schneier.com/books/cryptography-engineering/), by Niels Ferguson, Bruce Schneier, and Tadayoshi Kohno.

 __Build Requirements__

 The portable version compiles cleanly with Clang 16.0.x on FreeBSD 14, Clang 13.0.x on OpenBSD 7.4, and GCC 11.4.x on some sort of Linux.
+It also compiles and runs in the Termux environment with Clang 19.1.x on Android.

 The FreeBSD and OpenBSD base systems have all the required libraries, but you can optionally  install:
 + gmake